Published On: Feb 19 2013 07:12:59 PM ESTUpdated On: Feb 20 2015 02:00:00 AM EST

 1920: American polar explorer Robert Edwin Peary, who made the first successful expedition to the North Pole in 1909, dies at the age of 63 in Washington, D.C.

-1902: Photographer Ansel Adams, best known for his black-and-white landscape photographs of the American West, is born in San Francisco, Calif.
+1902: Photographer Ansel Adams, best known for his black-and-white landscape photographs of the American West, is born in San Francisco, California.
+He died of a heart attack at the age of 82 on April 22, 1984.

 1872: The Metropolitan Museum of Art opens in New York City.
 The museum, now located along Central Park, is the largest art museum in the United States.